LD-2162

 Plain Language

-Deployers face a two-part data collection restriction.
-First, they may not collect or store any information that conflicts with a user's safety and well-being — this is an absolute prohibition regardless of purpose.
-Second, all other data collection must satisfy a data minimization standard: information may only be collected for a legitimate purpose, must be relevant to that purpose, and must be limited to the minimum amount necessary.
-This applies to all users, not just minors.
-The 'safety and well-being' restriction is notably vague and could be interpreted broadly — deployers should assess whether any collected data categories could foreseeably be used to a user's detriment.
+Deployers face a two-part data minimization obligation.
+First, they may not collect or store any information that conflicts with a user's safety and well-being — this is an absolute prohibition regardless of business purpose.
+Second, even for legitimate purposes, data collection and storage must be limited to information that is both relevant to the purpose and the minimum amount necessary.
+This is a purpose-limitation and data-minimization standard similar to GDPR's data minimization principle, applied specifically to chatbot and social AI companion deployers for all users, not just minors.

 Statutory Text